poiyomi/PoiyomiDocs/docs/modifiers/uvs/polar-uv.md

 Polar UV is a set of texture coordinate remapping properties, which converts the UVs into Polar coordinates.
 When used, your texture will be wrapped in a circular/radial fashion around the mesh rather than stretched flat.

-This section houses the global settings for Polar UV in the material.
+This section houses the global settings for Polar UV.
+To use it, select it as a UV option in supported sections of the shader.

 ## UV